Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: Conclusions

-Two moderately bright W~UMa binaries with large mass ratios would be particularly important for further high spectral resolution studies: SW~Lac ($V \simeq 8.7$) with $q_{\rm sp} = 0.776 \pm 0.012$ \citep{DDO-10} and OO~Aql ($V \simeq 9.5$) with $q_{\rm sp} = 0.846 \pm 0.007$ \citep{DDO-12}.
-We noticed during the DDO program that the RV profiles of SW~Lac have shapes very much like those of a semi-detached system, yet with components having identical atmospheric properties.
-Finally, the poor thermal contact binaries, particularly the bright ones previously analyzed by \citet{Siw2010}, may -- when observed spectroscopically over all orbital phases -- show more details of the flow that in this case is too weak to engulf the equatorial regions of the secondary yet strong enough to produce prominent ESP features.
+At the other end of the mass ratio range, two moderately bright W~UMa binaries would be particularly important for a broader spectroscopic picture: SW~Lac ($V \simeq 8.7$) with $q_{\rm sp} = 0.776 \pm 0.012$ \citep{DDO-10} and OO~Aql ($V \simeq 9.5$) with $q_{\rm sp} = 0.846 \pm 0.007$ \citep{DDO-12}.
+We noticed during the DDO program that the RV profiles of SW~Lac have shapes very much like those of a genuine semi-detached system (SD2), yet with components having identical atmospheric properties.
+Finally, the poor thermal contact binaries (Section~\ref{mod-kst}), particularly the bright ones previously analyzed by \citet{Siw2010}, may -- when observed spectroscopically over all orbital phases -- show more details of the flow.
+Possibly the flow is too weak to engulf the equatorial regions of the secondary yet strong enough to produce the already observed, prominent ESP features.

-Theoretical research should elucidate the role of the tidal forces and their dissipation within the circumbinary flow.
-The results could find application in a full hydrodynamic model of contact systems in the spirit of that of \citet{Oka2002}.
-Such a model could predict the expected velocity profiles in relation to the projected mass centers and help in resolving the matter of the profile centroids used to determine the orbital RV semi-amplitudes.
+For a final summary: While spectroscopy is essential for our understanding of W~UMa binaries, it remains difficult and costly.
+We have some insight into how these binaries form in small stellar groups and that they likely consist of differentially evolved components.
+However, we are still in the early stages of understanding the structure and surprising stability of these binaries.
+The roles of tidal energy and angular momentum dissipation remains to be studied and incorporated into models similar to those of \citet{Oka2002}.
+Such models could help in interpreting spectroscopic results, partly regarding the complex velocity fields observed within these binaries.